olksij/SecurityAppUWP/README.md

 ### Target version:
 - Windows 10 Spring Creators Update 1803(build 17134)

-## Dont dveloper, but want install and see?
+## Dont developer, but want install and see?
 Go to folder Security>AppPackages>Security_0.2.2.0_Test and open file Security_0.2.2.0_x86_x64_arm.appxbundle.

 If you got problems with installing, try open context menu for file Add-AppDevPackage.ps1 and choose "Run with PowerShell"